-When choosing chicken breeds to raise, it helps to know that chickens fall into two basic body types.
-Type-A birds put most of their nutritional intake into egg production.
-While this makes them prolific egg layers, they tend to be leaner and more nervous than type-B birds.
-Type Bs are dual-purpose chickens with calm, easy-going temperaments.
-They lay eggs, but because they convert more of their food into bodyweight, they don’t produce as many per week as their type-A counterparts.
+When choosing chicken breeds to raise, it helps to know that chickens have two basic body types.
+Type A birds put most of their nutritional intake into egg production.
+While this makes them prolific egg layers, they tend to be leaner and more nervous than Type B birds.
+Type B chickens are dual-purpose birds with calm, easygoing temperaments.
+They lay eggs, but because they convert more of their food into body weight, they produce fewer per week than their Type A counterparts.

-If you’re looking to add color to your egg selection, here are some breeds to consider.
+If you want to add color to your egg selection, here are some breeds to consider.

 3. Easter Eggers

 Note the spelling of Ameraucana.
 If a hatchery sells chicks under the label of Araucana/Americana, Torres says, those birds are what’s known as Easter Eggers.
 “There’s no breed standard.
 An Easter Egger is literally just a mutt, but they’re fabulous birds,” Torres says.
 Friendly, smart, cold- and heat-hardy, they lay well in the winter, with colorful eggs that range from blue, green, rose or brown to sage, olive or cream.
 Their eggs also tend to be quite large, Torres says.
 “Much more a Type B, they’re not a huge bird, but they’re just an all-around wonderful pet, and of course, everyone loves the egg colors.”

 Another blue-egg layer is the Cream Legbar, developed in Great Britain by crossing Barred Plymouth Rocks, Golden Leghorns and Araucanas.
 Leghorn genetics introduce Type A body and temperament traits.
 “People are all about the Cream Legbar,” Torres says.
 “They’re not flighty, but they’re active, and they make fabulous foragers.”